-Tubular tyres have persisted in both road and cyclocross circles thanks to their enviable ride quality, generally fantastic cornering ability, and the fact that they can safely be ridden at extremely low pressures or even completely flat.
+Tubular tires have persisted in both road and cyclocross circles thanks to their enviable ride quality, generally fantastic cornering ability, and the fact that they can safely be ridden at extremely low pressures or even completely flat.
 Nevertheless, many riders simply don’t want to deal with the hassles of installation and removal: the multiple layers of glue, the noxious fumes, the sticky mess, the raw thumbs… Effetto Mariposa’s new Carogna tubular tape, however, promises to make living with tubulars nearly as easy as clinchers.

 Carogna is a special dual-sided adhesive tape that at least in concept, is somewhat similar to the tubular tape that Tufo has offered for years.
-You simply apply one side of the tape to a clean rim, peel off a small tab of backing, mount the tyre and pump it up slightly.
+You simply apply one side of the tape to a clean rim, peel off a small tab of backing, mount the tire and pump it up slightly.

-However, where Tufo tape doesn’t adhere the edges of the tyre to the rim very well and is very thin, Carogna secures the tyre across the entire width of the rim.
+However, where Tufo tape doesn’t adhere the edges of the tire to the rim very well and is very thin, Carogna secures the tire across the entire width of the rim.
 Carogna is also thicker and notably softer on the tubular side so as to fill in any space in between the casing and rim when the mating interface isn’t absolutely perfect (which it rarely is).
 According to Effetto Mariposa founder Alberto De Gioannini, this makes for a more secure bond.

 “Tufo tape is thicker in the center and thinner on the sides, and it’s quite stiff,” he told BikeRadar at the Taipei Cycle Show.
 “It only relies on the adhesive to keep the tubular there.
 My concept is different.
 On the rim side is a semi-structural glue that bonds to the rim surface.
 It’s very hard to remove – but you can remove it, and the glue will stay with the tape.”